 A HDB Flat Does Not Always Follow The Intestate Succession Act

-Under Joint Tenancy, the right of survivorship applies.
-What this simply means is that upon the demise of either owner, ownership of the flat would automatically be passed on to the remaining owner, or co-owners.
-This applies regardless of whether or not a valid will has or has not been left behind.
+What this simply means is that when one of the owners pass on, the remaining owner, or even co-owners, is automatically handed ownership of the property.
+This applies regardless of whether or not a valid will has been left behind.

 Read Also: CPF Nomination: Do I Actually Need To Make One?